Abhinav-Tripathi-13/Abhinav-Tripathi-13/README.md

 - 👋 Hi, I’m @AMBRAYANIMATION

-- 👀 I’m interested in 3D Animation
-- 🌱 I’m currently learning Blender.
+- 🌱 I’m currently learning Programming.

 <!---
 AMBRAYANIMATION/AMBRAYANIMATION is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.